 In a country of nearly 10 million, only about 2 million people identify themselves as Aymara and of those, many are actually mestizo (indigenous/European mix).
 People throughout the country who are not Aymara are very upset at having the Aymara New Year imposed upon them.
 In any case, those companies that do not shut down and whose employees work on this date will be fined and will be forced to pay their workers double for the day.

-In La Paz there are usually celebrations in Tiwanaku, Sorata, El Alto, Copacabana, the Valley of the Moon, and Pasto Grande.
+In La Paz there are usually celebrations in Tiwanaku, Sorata, El Alto, Copacabana, the Valley of the Moon, Lake Titicaca, at the base of Mount Illimani, and in Pasto Grande.

 In Cochabamba, at the ruins of Incallajta, there are ceremonies and rituals to welcome the Aymara New Year.

 In Santa Cruz, at Samaipata, the winter solstice will is celebrate as an astronomical phenomenon, (although the ruins at Samaipata are also not of Aymara origin).

 In Potosí, there are typical music and dances at Tahua, a visit to the ruins in Vinto, and at dawn participants go to the island of Tajarete to await the sunrise.